How to Become a Certified Nurse-Midwife in North Carolina: CNM Program Guide

 Collaborative Practice Requirements

-In North Carolina, CNMs practice under a collaborative practice model with physician supervision.
+In North Carolina, CNMs practice under a collaborative practice model, which involves physician supervision.
 This relationship must be formalized in a written agreement that specifies:

 Essential Practice Experience Requirement: North Carolina requires at least 24 months and 4,000 hours of practice experience as a CNM.
 If you have less than this, you must practice in collaboration with a designated collaborating provider.
 This is a critical requirement that distinguishes North Carolina from many other states.